-Valuation of property, plant and equipment
+Valuation of property, plant and equipment recorded at fair value

-As disclosed in note B1 of the financial statements, the Group has land, buildings and civil assets of \$853,184,000 (2016: \$789,845,000).
-The Group has a policy of fair valuing land, buildings and civil assets and of having the assets revalued at least every 5 years by an independent valuer.
-The last independent valuation of land, civil works and buildings was carried out as at 31 March 2016.
+As disclosed in note B1 of the financial statements, the group has land, buildings and civil assets recorded at fair value of \$912,479,000 (2017: \$853,184,000).
+The group has a policy of having the assets revalued at least every 5 years by an independent valuer.
+A revaluation of land and buildings was carried out as at 31 March due to identified changes in market costs.
+The last independent valuation of civil works was carried out as at 31 March 2016.